ettolrahc97/Gamezone-Retail-Project/README.md

 Headsets contribute less than 2% of total sales and show weak performance.
 Validate data completeness, then consider product repositioning, bundling with high-performing items, or deprioritizing inventory to reallocate resources toward higher-impact products.
 - **Plan for seasonality with proactive inventory and marketing alignment.**
 Consistent fall and winter sales spikes indicate strong seasonality.
 Align inventory procurement, marketing spend, and staffing ahead of these periods to maximize revenue while minimizing stockouts and post-peak slowdowns.

+## Assumptions & Caveats:
+Throughout the analysis, multiple assumptions were made to manage challenges with the data.
+These assumptions and caveats are noted below:
+- **Inconsistent date formats** were standardized using date functions to ensure all timestamps were properly formatted and comparable across the dataset.
+- **Missing purchase or ship dates** were left unchanged due to their low frequency and the absence of reliable information to accurately infer missing values.
+- **Inconsistent product naming** (e.g., variations of “27in 4K gaming monitor”) was resolved by recategorizing entries under a single, standardized product name to ensure accurate aggregation and analysis.
+- **Transactions with missing or $0 USD prices** were retained in the dataset, as there was no reliable way to infer correct values.
+These cases would require validation with stakeholders before exclusion or correction.
+- **Missing marketing channel values** were recategorized as “Unknown” to preserve record completeness while maintaining transparency around data gaps.
+- **Missing account creation method values** were also recategorized as “Unknown”, following the same approach used for marketing channels.
+- **Missing country codes** were left as-is, as inferring geographic information without supporting data could introduce inaccuracies.
+Further clarification from stakeholders would be required.
+- **Inconsistent or nonsensical region values** were corrected by mapping valid country codes to their appropriate regions using a trusted lookup reference.
+- **Duplicate order IDs** were retained, as they represented a low volume of records.
+These could be removed if required for future order-level analyses.
+- **Shipping timestamps** occurring before purchase timestamps were left unchanged.
+While not addressed in this analysis, these records should be flagged in future analyses that focus on fulfillment or logistics performance.